open-policy-agent/eopa/docs/enterprise-opa/how-to/install/local.md

 ## macOS and Linux

-On macOS and Linux, `brew` is the preferred installation method, as updates to Enterprise OPA will be handled automatically.
+On macOS and Linux, `brew` is the preferred installation method, as updates to EOPA will be handled automatically.

 ```shell
 # terminal-command